Get Started with a Free Water Consultation

 Questions About Fluoridation Impacts

 The most common concern is dental fluorosis, which occurs when children drink fluoridated water while their teeth are still forming.
 The resulting discoloration is generally very mild and doesn’t impact dental health.
-Severe cases can occur but are especially rare — and that’s because various public health organizations set fluoride limits.
-For example, according to the CDC, guidance on community water fluoridation is based on the optimal fluoride level to prevent tooth decay while also reducing the risk of dental fluorosis.
+Severe cases can occur but are rare.

-Your Guide To Fluoride
+Your Guide to Fluoride

 Fluoride is a mineral compound derived from the chemical element fluorine.
-It’s the 13th most abundant element in the Earth’s crust and is released from rocks, ending up just about everywhere — including in soil, air, water and food.
-That means you already get fluoride in your diet, but likely not enough to prevent tooth decay.
-This is part of what led researchers to begin adding fluoride to community water supplies as early as 1945.
+It’s the 13th most abundant element in the Earth’s crust and is released from rocks, ending up in food and water.

 • Primary limit: The EPA states that the maximum amount of fluoride allowable in public water sources is 4.0 mg/L.